open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 - Conference recording is not supported.
 - Subscribe streams with audio/video only option is not supported.
-- Get connection stats is not supported.
 - Bitrate control is not supported.
 It may costs up to 2Mbps per connection.
 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.
-- Bitcode is not supported.
-Please disable bitcode when building apps.

 # 9 Video codecs {#section9}
 Both VP8 and H.264 are supported.
 H.264 is only supported in iOS 8 or later.